AceLikesGhosts/ytm-rpc/README.md

 6. (Optional) If the default port of `2134` is in use already, change the value in both the `.env`, and the [extension's background script](https://github.com/AceLikesGhosts/ytm-rpc/blob/master/ChromeExtension/background.js#L23)

 ### Extension Installation:
-1. Open your Chromium based browser and navigate to `chrome://extensions/`, or the respective extensions page, in the address bar.
+1. Open your Chromium based browser and navigate to the respective extensions page (`chrome://extensions` for Google Chrome/Chromium, `opera://extensions` for Opera/OperaGX).
 2. Turn on the Developer Mode switch (usually located at the top-right corner of the extensions page).
 3. Click on the "Load unpacked" button.
 4. Browse to the project directory where you cloned the repository and select the folder named `ChromeExtension`.